mark-watson/Java-AI-Book/manuscript/semantic_web.md

 }
 ~~~~~~~~

 This code is largely self-explanatory.
-One of lines 21 or 22 should be commented out, depending on whether you want to enable OWL reasoning.
-In method **queryRemote** on line 62 we check to see if an instance of **Cache** has been created and if not create one.
+Line 21 or 22 should be commented out, depending on whether you want to enable OWL reasoning.
+In method **queryRemote** on line 62 we check to see if an instance of **Cache** has been created and if not, create one.
 The argument **service** for the method **queryRemote** is a SPARQL endpoint (e.g., "https://dbpedia.org/sparql").
 The class **QueryResult** implemented **Serializable** so it can be converted and stored in the Derby cache database.

 The method **main** implements a command line interface for accepting multiple lines of input.
 When the user enters a blank line then the previously entered non-blank lines are passed as a SPARQL local query.
 When run from the command line, you can enter one or more RDF input files to load prior to the SPARQL query loop.